 - For the QuickCare wireless stick thermometer, always wait for three flashing lines on the display BEFORE putting the tip in your mouth, armpit, etc. Wait for these three flashing lines before every reading.

-- If you or your Kinsa were somewhere with a different temperature (like outside on a cold day) wait until you and your Kinsa are used to the new temperature before taking a reading.
+- Lastly, be sure to store your thermometer in a cool dry spot away from heat and moisture.
+If you or your Kinsa were somewhere with a different temperature (like outside on a cold day) wait until you and your Kinsa are used to the new temperature before taking a reading.

 For Oral Readings